These are the best tips to calm your anxiety

-How can you calm your anxiety right now when everything seems so frightening?
-It may seem too daunting a task.
+It’s time to learn how to calm your anxiety so you can feel better fast!
+Now, it may seem too daunting a task.
 Are you feeling too scared to go out?
 That’s a really common worry with the Pandemic still with us.
 Are you worried about work or relationships?
 What are the top ten things that keep you on edge?
 Can you identify your problems and triggers, or are they all vague weights and burdens?
 You may wonder what is an anxiety disorder.
 Sleeping on problems and ignoring them, however, or staying awake worrying doesn’t fix what’s plaguing you.
 If you want to get rid of anxiety as your constant companion, we’ve got some tips for you.

 Counseling is always a good first step to calm your anxiety